-- 1. Remove the door by opening it about 90° and lifting it straight up off the hinges with the hinge pins remaining in the door. - 2.
-Place the door face down on a flat, smooth surface, other than the floor, with the handle hanging over an edge. - 3.
-Apply penetrating oil to the screws in the glass retainer clips.
-Remove the screws to separate the glass from the door. - 4.
-Carefully lift the damaged glass and/or old gasket from the doorframe and discard. - 5.
-Peel the paper backing from the tape gasket.
-Apply the new gasket to the doorframe as illustrated. - 6.
-Place the gasketed glass onto the door.
-Place a new clips and gasket squares around the glass, and over the screw holes in the clip. - 7.
-Screw the glass retainer clips (8) back on the door. - 8.
-Install the door.
+- 1) Remove the door by lifting it straight up off the hinges with the hinge pins remaining in the door. - 2) Place the door face down on a flat, smooth surface. - Apply penetrating oil to the screws in the glass retainer clips.
+Remove the screws to separate the glass from the door. - 4) Carefully lift the damaged glass from the door and discard.

+- 5) Peel the paper backing from the tape gasket.
+Apply the new gasket to the new glass as illustrated. - 6) Place the gasketed glass onto the door. - Screw the glass retainer clips back on the door - 8) Install the door.